jgiron42/Minishell/Readme.md

 cmd_name         : WORD                   /* Apply rule 7a */ the first word

 cmd_word         : WORD                   /* Apply rule 7b */ not the first word

+	[Assignment preceding command name]

+			[When the first word]

+				If the TOKEN does not contain the character '=', rule 1 is applied.
+Otherwise, 7b shall be applied.

+	[Not the first word]

+		If the TOKEN contains an unquoted (as determined while applying rule 4 from Token Recognition) <equals-sign> character that is not part of an embedded parameter expansion, command substitution, or arithmetic expansion construct (as determined while applying rule 5 from Token Recognition):

+		If the TOKEN begins with '=', then rule 1 shall be applied.

+		If all the characters in the TOKEN preceding the first such <equals-sign> form a valid name (see XBD Name), the token ASSIGNMENT_WORD shall be returned.

+		Otherwise, it is unspecified whether rule 1 is applied or ASSIGNMENT_WORD is returned.

+		Otherwise, 	the token WORD shall be returned.

 cmd_prefix       :            io_redirect
                  | cmd_prefix io_redirect